ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ## Problem

-The necessity for infinite scrolling stems from various factors:

-- Data Handling: Immediate loading of extensive data sets risks sluggish performance or site crashes.

-- User Interaction: Conventional pagination disrupts user engagement, whereas infinite scrolling facilitates a smoother experience.
+Infinite scrolling is often used for a few key reasons:

+- Data Fetching: Loading large data sets all at once can lead to latency issues or even browser crashes.
+It's better to load data incrementally to maintain performance.

 - Mobile Usability: On mobile platforms, scrolling is more intuitive than navigating through multiple pages.

-- Resource Optimization: Incremental data loading is generally more efficient for both server and client-side operations.
+- Resource Optimization: Incremental data loading is generally more resource-efficient, reducing the load on both the server and the client, which can lead to faster load times and a better user experience.

 ## Solution

-We are going to build minmal yet efficient function using RxJS and TypeScript (optional) with example on how to use it with Angular.
+We are going to build minmal yet efficient function using RxJS and TypeScript (optional).

 - Vertical Scroll Support
 - Horizontal Scroll Support both LTR and RTL